Skip to content

 For the athlete that loves to train outside and goes for casual dips here and there based on where they’re training, I’d say go for the Tactical Short.
 It works well for casual swims and the ripstop shell does a slightly better job at resisting dirt and other elements that can cause shorts to break down quickly and stain.

-I’ve rocked the Tactical Short for swims when on hikes and I really enjoyed them.
+I’ve rocked the Tactical Short for swims when on hikes and I enjoyed them.
 Plus, they dry fairly quickly, too, if it’s hot where you’re training.

 Winner: Set Short for Pool-Based Athletes, Tactical Short for Outdoor Swim Sessions (creeks, lakes, etc.)